-Chairman of the boards of the Swedish School of Sport and Health Sciences (GIH) Stockholm, Shareville AB, Club Consulting AB and Gothenburg School of Gymnastics.
-Member of the boards of Teknikmagasinet AB, Athlete Sports Academy Sweden AB and the Anders Wall Foundation's Professorial Chair in Entrepreneurship.
+Chairman of the boards of the Swedish School of Sport and Health Sciences (GIH), Shareville AB, Club Consulting AB and Gothenburg School of Gymnastics.
+Member of the boards of Teknikmagasinet AB and the Anders Wall Foundation for Free Enterprise.

 MSc in Engineering from Chalmers University of Technology, Gothenburg, 1968.